 Orthopedic Sports Medicine

-Dr. Christopher Kaeding is currently the Judson Wilson Professor of Orthopaedics at OSU where he is serves as the orthopaedic sports medicine fellowship director, co-director of the Sports Medicine Center and Head Team Physician for the Athletic Department.
+Dr. Christopher Kaeding is currently the Judson Wilson Professor of Orthopaedics at OSU where he is Executive Director of OSU Sports Medicine, the orthopaedic sports medicine fellowship director and Head Team Physician for the Athletic Department.
 Arriving at OSU in 1991, he helped establish the OSU Sports Medicine Center and recently served as the Interim Chair of the Department of Orthopaedics from 2006 -2009.

 Raised in Decatur Illinois, Dr. Kaeding was accepted into the 6 year Honors Medical Program at Northwestern University which combined his undergraduate and medical education programs.
 After graduating with honors from medical school, he remained at Northwestern for his orthopaedic surgical training.
 He then completed a sports medicine fellowship at the Cleveland Clinic after which he was recruited to OSU to help develop a sports medicine center.
 After assuming a leadership position at the Center in 2005, the OSU Sports Medicine Center has seen rapid growth in the breadth and depth of its education, research and clinical programs.

 Dr Kaeding has served as a team physician for the US Olympic Committee, spending time at the Lake Placid training facility as well as serving as the team physician for both the men’s and women’s basketball teams to the Beijing World University Games.
 Past clinical experience includes being the head team physician for the Ohio Glory of the World league of American Football and orthopaedic consultant to the Columbus Chill hockey team.
 In his current role at OSU, he has direct involvement with many outdoor field sports with primary responsibility for football.